 AFCI Requirements: The 2024 CEC Changes That Affect Every Residential Project

 Arc faults cause an estimated 30% of electrical fires in Canadian homes.
-The CEC has been expanding AFCI requirements with every edition " and the 2024 code now covers nearly every branch circuit in a dwelling unit.
+The CEC has been expanding AFCI requirements with every edition, and the 2024 code broadens coverage for dwelling-unit receptacle circuits.
 Here's what changed and how to design for it.

 AFCI Breakers in Residential Panel